NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • Video import is buggy.
 • Opening the Recorder with the Snap options active and unchecking Snapshot mode still displays the "Snap" button.
 Actually, changing the Snapshot mode doesn't change the button.
-• First frame of webcam recording is just black.
 • DoubleNumericUpDown not showing new binding value.
-• Deleting multiple frames using the Delete key, will delete the wrong frames.
-(If selected from the end to the start).
-• After deleting, scroll the list to the selected frame.
-• Undo-Redo-Reset or maybe other actions should hide the ActionGrid.

 • If selecting multiples frame from the end to the start, it will scroll to the end one.
-• Deleting a big project will hang.

-• Fix paddings with: Record, Stop.
-• Move frame feature, after moving select moved frame.
+(Fix frame selection)

+• Don't apply border or free drawing or watermark or crop or resize if there is nothing to do.

  Done:
- • High DPI fixes.
- • Watermark, Border, FreeDrawing.